Existance29/pymacauto/docs/source/utility.rst

   from pymacauto import *

-  print(getShellOutput("system_profiler SPDisplaysDataTyp")) #print out display information of the mac
+  print(getShellOutput("system_profiler SPDisplaysDataType")) #print out display information of the mac